 At Driver’s Flat (76k), Schide was now picking her way through the men’s top 10, passing in sixth overall in 6:50:38.
 For the record, that’s 17 minutes back from the men’s leader three-quarters of the way through a trail 100k — some insane running.
 Schide’s lead in the women’s race would only grow over the race’s final quarter, and she remained in sixth place overall at the finish line.
 At Mammoth Bar (88k) and Confluence (94k), she led by 44 and 46 minutes respectively.

 Sullivan’s race for second place never wavered.
 At 88k and 94k, she held a respective 7- and 9-minute gap over third place.
-EmKay Sullivan cruised over the finish line to take second in 10:01:26, cautiously accepting the Western States 100 Golden Ticket, as it would mean yet another big step up in distance.
+EmKay Sullivan cruised over the finish line to take second in 10:01:26.
+While she cautiously accepted the Western States 100 Golden Ticket at the finish line, she later decided to not officially accept it, which meant it would roll down to another woman.

 Behind Schide and Sullivan, the race for the women’s top 10 was anything but set in the race’s final 25k.
 Denholm, the debut trail racer, ran into problems en route to Driver’s Flat (76k), relinquishing her podium position.
 At the time of this article’s publishing, she’s not showing an official DNF, but she certainly has.

-As the women’s positions fluctuated, it would be Anna Kacius who emerged into the third position by 88k and who would hold it until she finished in 10:24:37.
+As the women’s positions fluctuated, it would be Anna Louden (née Kascius) who emerged into the third position by 88k and who would hold it until she finished in 10:24:37.
 Kacius has about 3 years of ultrarunning under her belt, with top finishes including seventh at the 2022 IAU 100k World Championships, and fourth at the 2023 Black Canyon 100k.
-She narrowly missed a Golden Ticket by 1 position at that latter event.
+She narrowly missed a Golden Ticket by one position at that latter event.
 This time, she was golden, graciously accepting that Western States 100 entry.

 Careth Arnold finished fourth in 10:38:42, after moving up into that spot before the 94k aid station.
+When the second Western States 100 Golden Ticket rolled down to her post-race, she accepted it.
 Anna McKenna rounded out the women’s top 5, crossing the line in 10:43:31.

 2024 Canyons by UTMB 100k Women’s Results